• Free shipping on all orders

 Feeding your African dwarf frog some betta food from time to time will not kill it, but it’s not recommended.
 Betta fish and African dwarf frogs have different nutritional requirements.

-Yes, betta fish food will do in a pinch and will stop your frogs from going hungry, but it should not be used as a main source of food for any prolonged period of time.
+Yes, betta fish food will do in a pinch and will stop your frogs from going hungry, but it should not be used as a main source of food for any prolonged period.

 How Often Do African Dwarf Frogs Eat?